A Bayesian approach to the probability of coronary heart disease subject to the --308 tumor necrosis factor-$\alpha$ SNP

 \section{Bottom-up approach}

-We are interested in studying the correlation between polymorphims and CHD based on available data.
-We will base our analysis on the data reported in Ref.~\cite{vendrell_2003} which consist of frequencies of occurrence of CHD as a function of the SNP at the position $-308$ of the TNF-$\alpha$ promoter.
+We will base our analysis on the data reported in Ref.~\cite{vendrell_2003}, which consist of frequencies of occurrence of CHD as a function of the SNP at the position $-308$ of the TNF-$\alpha$ promoter.
 It is also advanced a correlation between the SNP and an increased predisposition to CHD in type 2 diabetic patients.
-That study also comprises an analysis of the gender dependence on the diabetes.
+That study also comprises an analysis of the gender dependence on diabetes.

-The sample of CHD patients consists of $N_{CHD}=341$ patients randomly selected.
+The sample of CHD patients consists of $N_{CHD}=341$ randomly selected patients.
 Out of these, $N_{CHD,t2DM}=106$ also suffered from t2DM.
 Another sample of type 2 diabetic patients numbering $N_{\overline{CHD},t2DM}=135$ was selected among non-CHD patients.
-These two samples, together with a control sample of $N_{\overline{CHD},\overline{t2DM}}=207$ non-CHD, non-diabetic patients, were analysed for the occurrence of the $-308$ TNF-$\alpha$ SNP.
+These two samples, together with a control sample of $N_{\overline{CHD},\overline{t2DM}}=207$ non-CHD non-diabetic patients, were analysed for the occurrence of the $-308$ TNF-$\alpha$ SNP.
 Thus the total number of diabetic patients consists of a random and a non-random component on the factor CHD.
-Since we are interested in studying the correlation between the SNP and CHD, we cannot use the data on the sample of non-CHD diabetic patients to extract information on the frequency of occurrence of CHD given that diabetes had occurred.
+Since we are interested in studying the correlation between the SNP and CHD, we cannot use the data on the sample of non-CHD diabetic patients to extract information on the frequency of occurrence of CHD given that diabetes had occurred, because the information would be biased.
 We can, however, derive information on the frequency of diabetes given that the SNP or CHD occurred.
 The data are summarized in Table~\ref{table:ena}.